How To Feed A Loon

 • Can the pastrami be served cold or at room temperature?
 Of course!
 We prefer a hot pastrami sandwich, but all that amazing flavor will still be there when serving chilled or at room temp.
 You can place the sliced meat on a platter and let guests build their own sandwiches!

-• What are other types of bread can be used?
+• What other types of bread can be used?
 Jewish rye bread is definitely traditional, but you’ll still have great results with pumpernickel, sourdough, whole grain, or even good ole country white bread.

 One half of a Wagyu pastrami sandwich sitting on a cutting board with the layers of meat exposed.